backdrop-contrib/title_display/README.md

 mode, with options for configuring the HTML tag (H2, H3, etc.) and extra classes that might be desired.

-Note that when enabled on a content type, the title may display twice: once at the top of the content and once within the content.
-The display of the title can be suppressed by Views, Layout, or whatever module is rendering the content.
+Note that when enabled on a display mode, the normal title displayed by the node template is suppressed to prevent the title from displaying twice.

 Potential Conflicts
 -------------------